 - Commit to lights out by 10pm.

-2. The patriarchy.
-Yeah, I said it.
-When I was younger, my mom used to go around talking about smashing the patriarchy and I was full of teen eye-rolls.
-Cut-to middle age, and I’m like, “Yeah, SMASH THAT SHIT.”
-The truth is that there are about 5,438 ways in which our society is set up to make you overly stressed (which puts you on a short tether, and makes you lose your shit more and more often), and much of it comes back down to the fact that we live in a patriarchal system.
+- The patriarchy.
+As it happens there are about 5,438 ways in which our society is set up to make you overly stressed (which puts you on a short tether, and makes you lose your shit more and more often), and much of it comes back down to the fact that we live in a patriarchal system.
 I tell you this right now so you can take some solace in the fact that much of the stress and pressure you’re feeling right now has nothing to do with you, and everything to do with the society you’re living in.
 You’re not crazy; you’re just being gaslit.
 Even the ways that we’ve tried to smash the patriarchy up till now still exist within the confines of that system.
 Whenever something becomes the not-something, it’s still wrapped up in the something it’s trying not to be (pass the bong).
 Here are some of the ways you’re currently suffering under the patriarchy:

 - There’s pressure for you to be, do, have IT ALL.
 We have careers, but still also bear the brunt of the work in the household.